Next call for proposals

-Diamond is still accepting rapid proposals for COVID-19 related research – see below for details.
+Diamond is accepting rapid proposals for COVID-19 related research – see below for details.

 Beamline working conditions

-Currently at Level 3: Remote experiments and experiments run by science staff on behalf of users.
+Level 3 (experiments run by staff on behalf of users.
 Limited staff presence to run experiments.
 No users on site.
-Strict social distancing and working protocols.
+Strict social distancing and working protocols.)

-Level 2: When DLS moves to Level 2 we will attempt to schedule cancelled AP27 experiments that are feasible under Level 2 conditions.
-(Limited user presence on site, 1 or 2 users at the beamline at any time.
+From June 2021 - now at Level 2: This means: Limited user presence on site, maximum 2 users at the beamline at any time.
 Limited staff presence.
 Strict social distancing and working protocols.
 Possibly beam available into the weekend.
-Staff will not be expected to be on site in the evenings or at the weekend.)
+Staff will not be expected to be on site in the evenings or at the weekend.

 Level 1: Experiments which require operation at Level 1 (normal user operation) are unlikely to be scheduled, and Principal Investigators are encouraged to re-apply with a simplified experiment when the next call opens.